Evaluators give speakers positive feedback, encouragement, and suggestions for improvement.

 Return the Evaluation Resource Guide to the speaker.
 Add another word of encouragement and answer any questions the member may have.
 By giving feedback, you are personally contributing to your fellow members’ improvement.
 Preparing and presenting evaluations is also an opportunity for you to practice your listening, critical thinking, feedback and motivation skills.
 And when the time comes to receive feedback, you’ll have a better understanding of the process.

 People join Toastmasters to improve their speaking and leadership skills, and these skills are improved with the help of evaluations.
 Members complete projects in Pathways, and you may be asked to evaluate their work.
 At some point, everyone is asked to participate by providing an evaluation.
-You will provide both verbal and written evaluations for speakers using the guide in the manual.
+You will provide both verbal and written evaluations for speakers using the guide in Pathways.